TheRealAnonymous008/quartz/content/details/creativity/writing/Writing Story Scenes.md

 * Within unity, induce as much variety as possible to make the story feel fresh.
 Touch on different aspects.
 Explore different perspectives.
 Add humor.

 ### Pacing
 * Remember: too much tension, the story feels chaotic.
 Too much relaxation, the story feels boring.
+This appears to be a pattern in [[Creativity|general]]
 * Pacing means to alternate between dramatic tension and relaxation.
 The story should not run with dramatic pressure held constant.

 ### Rhythm and Tempo